cauldronio/cauldron-deployment/README.md

 ``` bash
 $ ansible-playbook -i inventories/local cauldron.yml
 ```
-It will deploy Cauldron in the specified host in the inventory file.
+It will deploy Cauldron in the specified hosts in the inventory file.
 All the images will be pulled from [DockerHub](https://hub.docker.com/u/cauldronio):
 - Create Docker network
 - Run Cauldron web interface in Docker
 - Run ElasticSearch (OpenDistro) in Docker